 I got the idea for a cow abduction while uploading files to a slow server.
 These kinds of things tend to happen late on Friday afternoons or when you are trying to leave the office early.
 I created this in Illustrator and put it together in After Effects.
-(The compression on gifs are not that forgiving).

 Who Dare Wins